Published: November 11, 2021

 At Unity, we align our operations and practices to the UN’s Sustainable Development Goals (SDGs) – a global framework to help achieve a more sustainable future.
 Every lending proposal we receive is aligned to one or more of the SDGs so businesses must be able to demonstrate the positive impact they are making in local communities.

-It has never been Unity’s policy to lend to organisations that have a detrimental impact on the environment, and we will continue to support those that deliver positive climate outcomes.
+It has never been Unity’s policy to lend to organisations that have a detrimental impact on the environment.
+We will continue to support those that deliver positive climate outcomes.